agustingarciaflores/macbook-ansible/README.md

 It also sets up [pre-commit](https://pre-commit.com/) which I use to e.g. enforce code and commit style.

+The git config assumes that your username is `[first letter of first name][last name]` and sets `[username]@anaconda.com` as git user email.
+It also sets your full name as the git user name.

 ### Miscellaneous

 Please check the `homebrew_cask | Install casks` and `homebrew | Install` for various little helpers that are installed with this playbook (e.g. `iperf3`, `mtr`).